“Fairness for Whom? Title IX and the Legal Fight to Define a “Female” in Women’s Sports.”

 The Administrative State: Constitutional Limits and Practical Realities

-The Administrative State: Constitutional Limits and Practical Realities Introduction As the U.S. Supreme Court hears Trump v Slaughter,[1] discussions will address the modern administrative state and its extraordinary authority over economic activity, state sovereignty, and individual rights.
+The Administrative State: Constitutional Limits and Practical Realities Introduction the U.S. Supreme Court hears Trump v Slaughter,[1] discussions will address the modern administrative state and its extraordinary authority over economic activity, state sovereignty, and individual rights.
 Federal agencies issue regulations with the force of law, enforce compliance through administrative and civil […]

 Synopsis: SCOTUS Decision in FCC v.
 Consumers’ Research